verifymycontent/video-moderation/README.md

 The main class to handle the moderation integration process is the `VerifyMyContent\VideoModeration\Moderation`.
 It will abstract the HMAC generation for the API calls.

-### Start a moderation
+### Start a Moderation

-Use the `start` method to create a moderation, like the example bellow:
+Use the `start` method to create a moderation, like the example below:

 ```php
 <?php